fawdlstty/SMLite/README.md

 All right, so a simple state machine is done.Of course, simply changing the event may not satisfy our needs, we want to encounter a certain state, call a callback function, and then through our own code to handle, decide to change the state to a certain value, or let a certain state, allow an event to fire, but do nothing, etc...

-SMLite now provides 4 methods, which are:
+SMLite now provides 6 methods, which are:

+- `OnEntry`: Triggered when entering a state
+- `OnLeave`: Triggered when leaving a state
 - `WhenFunc`: When an trigger is encountered, the callback function closure is invoked to determine the value of the state through the callback function
 - `WhenAction`: When an event is encountered, the callback function closure is invoked
 - `WhenChangeTo`: When an event is encountered, changes the state machine to the specified state